 We have a Spring Awards Celebration every year in the Spring.

 What it is for: to applaud the character and determination of women who return to formal education after an interruption.
 Our generous donors and supporters present financial awards and medals to women who demonstrate perseverance and strength.

 Who is eligible: Female students at Queen's University who have been away from formal education for at least two years and/or have a child or children, and who have financial need.

-How to apply: Applications are available around late January each year and will be advertised on our social media and through email.
+How to apply: Applications are available around January each year and will be advertised on our social media and through email.

 Needs-based assistance available to registered mature women students throughout the academic year.

 What is it for: Items such as books and glasses, and for childcare, dental or family emergencies, or to assist with larger unexpected expenses.